HalynaRohatska/newspaper_agency/README.md

 A project for managing newspapers and editors, allowing tracking of publication topics and editor experience.

+## Test User

+To access the site as a test user, use the following credentials:

+- **Username**: test_user
+- **Password**: test_password

+This user has permissions to view the website and perform basic actions but does not have admin privileges.

 ## Models

 The project contains three main models: